Skip to main content

 When using name and postal as an identifier, all required name and postal elements must be included in each record: first name, last name, street address, city, state, and ZIP.

-AbiliTec IDs: The type of identifier tied to a record in our AbiliTec offline identity graph
+The Link format of the identifier tied to a record in our known identity graph.

 A category of identifiers where the identifiers consist of PII (personally identifiable information).